 Value of Military Retirement Medical Benefits

 OK, there is a minimal TriCare payment, but compared to what civilians pay, it is basically a non-issue.
 Benefits for retired military members are also guaranteed – they won’t drop you after you have required expensive procedures or for pre-existing conditions.
-Guaranteed medical coverage is a huge blessing in today’s American society.
-Here is a little more information about kinds of insurance available to civilians: comparing individual and group health insurance.
-Hopefully that will hep you better understand the value of military retiree medical benefits!
+Guaranteed medical coverage is a massive blessing in today’s American society.
+Here is a little more information about the kinds of insurance available to civilians: comparing individual and group health insurance.
+Hopefully, that will help you better understand the value of military retiree medical benefits!

-Military sponsored medical benefits are incredibly valuable, especially as you get older and when they cover your spouse.
-There are very few civilian plans that are similar to this.
-Most people spend several thousand dollars per year for basic medical coverage, and this doesn’t include out of pocket expenses for doctors visits, medical procedures, prescription medication and other associated costs.
-It would not be unreasonable to place a value of $10,000 per year on military retiree medical benefits, even for a healthy individual.
-Add a spouse to the benefits, guaranteed coverage, little to no out of pocket expenses for complex medical procedures, and other factors, and the medical benefits alone can be worth hundreds of thousands of dollars or more over the course of a lifetime (and in some instances, into the millions of dollars for people who receive complex medical care over a long term period).
+It would not be unreasonable to place a value of $15,000-$20,000 per year on military retiree medical benefits, even for a healthy individual.
+Add a spouse to the benefits, guaranteed coverage, and little to no out-of-pocket expenses for complex medical procedures.
+Other factors and the medical benefits alone can be worth hundreds of thousands of dollars or more throughout a lifetime (and sometimes into the millions of dollars for people who receive complex medical care over a long-term period).

 Commissary, Base Exchange, and other Base Benefits